InfyOmLabs/laravel-routes-explorer/README.md

 InfyOm Routes Explorer (still in beta)
 ==============================

-Explore your laravel application routes with graphical user interface.
+Explore your laravel application routes with the better GUI.

 ## Installation